Dooders/.github/docs/Agency.md

 In this way, agency represents an active effort pushing back against the universe, asserting the crew's intent amidst the vast, indifferent ocean.

-### Foundation goals

-- Define agency in a general structure
-- Model that definition within a complex and dynamic simulation
-- Measure agency by the volume and complexity of information an agent can process.
-- Observe and analyze agent behavior across various situations.

 ## Define

 Agency refers to the capacity of entities to sense and process information, enabling them to act independently in accordance with core imperatives.
 This capacity is not an absolute but exists on a continuum, influenced strongly by the external environment in which these entities operate.